Fourth Migrant in Two Years Dies After Stay in Private Prison

-A 44-year-old man has become the eighth person to die in U.S. Immigration and Customs Enforcement custody since October, after being held for more than six weeks in a private prison facility that federal investigators found last year to be rife with mold, chronically understaffed, and which has seen the deaths of three other detainees since 2017.
+A 44-year-old man has become the eighth person to die in U.S. Immigration and Customs Enforcement custody since October, after being held for ten days in a private prison facility that federal investigators found last year to be rife with mold, chronically understaffed, and which has seen the deaths of three other detainees since 2017.

 ICE published a press release on Thursday naming the man as Pedro Arriago-Santoya.
 According to the release, Arriago-Santoya was transferred from the Stewart Detention Center in Lumpkin, Georgia, to Southwest Georgia Regional Hospital on July 20 after complaining of abdominal pain.
 He was transferred again the next day to Piedmont Midtown Medical Center for a surgical consultation.